 Kia Magentis Saloon review (2006-2011)

-The new Magentis is solidly put together, inoffensively styled and offers excellent rear legroom.
-But Kia still has some work to do.
-Dynamics are outdated, it's expensive and lacks personality.
+The Magentis is solidly put together, inoffensively styled and offers excellent rear legroom.
+But it's outdated and lacks personality